Suggested readings: Build Countdown Timers in an Email, Top Elements of an Email with Countdown Timer

 Once you decide to announce a product launch, you hold a presentation.
 Then, usually, a few days/weeks later, you run a pre-order sale.
 Countdown timers in emails are the perfect way to inform prospects how soon this day will come.

-With this email, Click-fill-A announced the day the pre-order was about to start.
+In this email, Click-fill-A announced the day the pre-order would start.
 It did not reveal all the features of its new app, but it mentioned once again that it would let customers know when the app would be released.

 5. Gap